LazyCorpz/Signal-Server/README.md

   The project will not run with these sample credentials, and therefore need to be properly configured.
 - Rename [`sample-secrets-bundle.yml`](./service/config/sample-secrets-bundle.yml) to `secrets-bundle.yml`.
   The project will not run with these sample credentials, and therefore need to be properly configured.
+- Rename [`sample.yml`](./integration-tests/src/main/resources/sample.yml) to `config.yml`.
+  The project will not run with these sample credentials, and therefore need to be properly configured.

 How to Build
 ------------